Behind the Iron Curtain and into the Special Forces: Rudi Horvath

 Skorzeny, Otto.
 My Commando Operations, The Memoirs of Hitler’s Most Daring Commando.
 Atglen, PA: Schiffer Military History, 1975.

 Thomas, Dr. Nigel, and Szabo, Laszlo Pal.
 The Royal Hungarian Army in World War II.
 Great Britain, Osprey, 2008.

-Written by Bob Seals.
-If you have questions or comments on this
+Written by Bryan Dickerson.
+If you have questions or comments on this article,

 About the author: